lncm/lnd-rpc/README.md

 This repo aims to make _grpc_ communication with (any version of) `lnd` trivial.

-Currently Go, and Python are supported.
+Currently **Go**, and **Python** are supported.

 ### Go

-While `lnd` natively provides `.go` files for grpc communication, importing the entirety of `lnd` sometimes causes issues with dependencies (ex. the infamous `btcd`), etc.  We aim to solve it by having zero/minimal dependencies, and providing direct access to each version individually.
+While `lnd` natively provides `.go` files for grpc communication, importing the entirety of `lnd` sometimes causes issues with dependencies (ex. the infamous `btcd` versioning), etc.  We aim to solve it by having zero/minimal dependencies, and providing direct access to each version individually.

 **tl;dr:** Just use ex. `github.com/lncm/lnd-rpc/v0.9.0/invicesrpc` in your source